vanjacosic/django-community-versions/README.md

 engine results for years.

-[Django](https://www.djangoproject.com/) has undergone a _lot_ of change over the last few years, often in completely incompatible ways.
+[Django](https://www.djangoproject.com/) has undergone a _lot_ of change over the last few years, sometimes in backwards incompatible ways.
 This means the Internet is littered with content and posts that were accurate at the time, but have since been obsoleted.